MicrosoftDocs/Viva/Viva/insights/Tutorials/solutionsv2-intro.md

 1. Use the advanced insights app to identify groups whose workplace effectiveness could be improved.
 For example, they might be experiencing excessive meeting load, lack of focus time, or lack of work-life balance.

 2. Set up 12-week plans for the identified groups.
-The members of the group experience the plan through the [MyAnalytics dashboard](../personal/use/dashboard-2.md).
+The members of the group experience the plan through the [Dashboard](../personal/use/dashboard-2.md).

 3. Measure the progress of the plan while it is underway, and the ROI of the plan after it has finished.